Evidence needed for your housing benefit claim and/or council tax support application

 In Person: Parkside Community Hub, Melbourne Avenue, Chelmsford, Essex, CM1 2DX every Wednesday 9.30am to 2pm.

 In Person: South Woodham Ferrers Customer Service Centre, 9 Chandlers Way, South Woodham Ferrers, CM3 5TB.
-Monday to Thursday 8.45am to 4.45pm till 4.15pm on Fridays.
+Monday to Friday 8.45am to 4.45pm.

 By Post: Chelmsford Council, Financial Services, Civic Centre, Duke Street, Chelmsford, CM1 1JE.